chef/automate/components/automate-chef-io/content/docs/data-collection.md

 that will be sending data directly to the Chef Automate server.

-### Configure Chef Client to Use the Data Collector Endpoint in Chef Automate
+### Configure Chef Infra Client to Use the Data Collector Endpoint in Chef Automate

 {{< warning >}} Chef version 12.12.15 or greater is required. {{< /warning >}}

-The data collector functionality is used by the Chef Client to send node and converge data to Chef Automate.
-This feature works for Chef Client, as well as both the default and legacy modes of Chef solo.
+The data collector functionality is used by the Chef Infra Client to send node and converge data to Chef Automate.
+This feature works for Chef Infra Client, as well as both the default and legacy modes of `chef-solo`.

 To send node, converge, and compliance data to Chef Automate, modify your Chef config (that is `client.rb`, `solo.rb`, or add an additional